CCMS-UCSD/GNPSDocumentation/docs/superquickstart.md

 ## Analyze Files

-Once files have been uploaded into the appropriate cohort, click the "Analyze Uploaded Files with GNPS Molecular Networking" button.
+Once files have been uploaded into the appropriate cohort, enter your email and click the "Analyze Uploaded Files with GNPS Molecular Networking" button.

 ![button](img/superquickstart_button.png)

 This will bring you to a GNPS workflow status page.
-Save this page url as this is your only way to retrieve this job.
+If you entered an email, you will receive an email once the analysis job is complete.
+If you did not enter an email, save the URL of the analysis as this is the only way for you to find analysis again.

 ## Results

-To understand the results, please refer to the analysis section of the standard quickstart guide - [link](quickstart.md#view-analysis-results).
+To understand the results, please refer to the analysis section of the standard [quickstart guide](quickstart.md#view-analysis-results).